Kapendev/parin/examples/README.md

 # Examples

+> [!NOTE]
+> For examples that use sprites, you must download the [atlas.png](atlas.png) file and save it in your project's assets folder.

 ## [Hello](hello.d)

 This example serves as a classic hello-world program, introducing the fundamental structure of a Popka program.